keboola/connection-docs/overview/index.md

 ![KBC Structure Chart](/overview/kbc_structure.png)

-### Data source / Systems
+### Data Source / Systems
-Data source are systems that contain the data you wish to bring into KBC.
+Data sources are systems containing data you wish to bring into KBC.
 They can be pretty much anything from GoogleAnalytics, Facebook, SalesForce to on-premise databases, legacy systems or even appliances and IoT devices.
 Data source is not part of KBC.

 ### Extractors